Learning and Development

 Telling a story

-A children’s centre in Glasgow found that by listening to stories, the children began discussing them with the adults more frequently.
-The children became very involved with the stories and also began chatting to their friends about them and sharing their experiences.
+A children’s centre in Glasgow found that by listening to stories, children began discussing them with the adults more frequently.
+Children became very involved with the stories and also began chatting to their friends about them and sharing their experiences.

 Book corners

-Audio stories can become a regular listening activity by placing MP3 players or CD players in your book corner.
-If you are using rechargeable MP3 players, then you can also set up a reading area outside.
+Audio stories can become a regular listening activity by placing tablets or CD players in your book corner.
 Props such as puppets and character toys can be placed alongside the players to accompany the stories and songs.

 By providing children with appropriate resources they can create their own spaces which are themed to a particular audio story.
 For example: